Seven steps towards an eco-school

 Besides increasing the status of the programme, linking Eco-Schools activities to the curriculum ensures that Eco-Schools is truly integrated within the school community.

-- Integrating the programme into the curriculum can be done, either directly through science, civics and environmental classes or indirectly in other subject areas through innovative teaching
+Integrating the programme into the curriculum can be done, either directly through specific classes or innovative teaching

-- Pupils from throughout the school should gain an understanding of how real life environmental issues are dealt with in a real life setting
+Pupils from throughout the school should gain an understanding of how real life environmental and social issues are dealt with in a real life setting

 6: Inform and Involve